Jet-setter Mickelson flies high at Merion

 Though Merion is a short layout by modern standards, measuring 6,996 yards off the back tees, it is renowned for its thick rough, tilting fairways, contoured greens and several semi-blind shots.

-“It’s a lot tougher than what they say it is,” said 2011 Masters champion Schwartzel, who shared the early lead after making three successive birdies from the par-three 13.
+“It’s a lot tougher than what they say it is,” said 2011 Masters champion Schwartzel, who shared the early lead after making three consecutive birdies from the par-three 13.

-“There are a lot of holes that are very penalizing.
+“There are a lot of holes that are very penalising.
 I made three bogeys and that was all missed fairways.”

 Reporting by Mark Lamport-Stokes; Editing by Larry Fine/Julian Linden